 In this recipe, it is recommended to boil bak kut teh for four hours.
 If you are running short of time, two hours would be sufficient.
 However, the broth would taste much better if boiled for four hours.

 Bak kut teh tastes better after boiling for 4 hours and allowing to rest overnight in the refrigerator.
 This was a secret tip shared by one of the best restaurants in Klang when asked about the secret to its popular bak kut teh.
-There is indeed a big difference in taste after letting the broth settles and allowing the ingredients to release their flavours.

-Allow the dish to cool to room temperature before keeping it in the refrigerator.
-It can be kept for up to 5 days but the flavours would be best if it is consumed the very next day.
 Do not leave bak kut teh at room temperature for more than 2 hours.
 According to the United States Department of Agriculture Food Safety and Inspection Service (USDA), food left above 4.4 Celsius (40 Fahrenheit) should not be consumed as it is considered unsafe.

 Separate broth with other ingredients

-Usually, bak kut teh is served with vegetables (romaine lettuce, iceberg lettuce, bok choy) tofu puffs, fried bean curd skin and mushrooms (enoki, shiitake).
 These ingredients should be added to the dish shortly before serving.
 If you are unable to finish the dish in one sitting, these additional ingredients should be cooked with a portion of the broth separately to avoid spoiling the taste of the rest of the soup.

-Secrets to tender pork
+Tips for tender pork

 Here are two secrets to having tender meat in bak kut teh.
 It is important to keep the heat low while stewing the dish.
 Allow it to simmer for a few hours so that the meat will become tender and falls off the bone easily.
-Additionally, using a cast iron dutch oven will also guarantee that the meat would be tender and the broth flavourful.
-This is due to the heavy lid which prevents the broth from evaporating too much.
-The outcome is a very flavourful broth with soft and tender pork.